RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_native.md

 using Sdl.FileTypeSupport.Framework.IntegrationApi;

-namespace Sdl.Sdk.FileTypeSupport.Samples.XMLChecker
+namespace Sdk.FileTypeSupport.Samples.XMLChecker
 {
     /// <summary>
     /// This class implements the verification logic.
 Depending on whether the
     /// verification plug-in is enabled or not, a verification will be performed
-    /// when the user of SDL Trados Studio presses F8 or invokes the menu command
+    /// when the user of Trados Studio presses F8 or invokes the menu command
     /// Tools -> Verify.
     /// This class is referenced in the file type definition.
     /// </summary>